 The best way to achieve the most secure remote desktop environment possible is to take stock of the various clients within your network and set encryption to the highest possible level supported by the client.
 Setting encryption levels is key to customization of your security levels.

 If you don’t want to dig around and mess with security settings within Microsoft’s built-in RDP, you can always implement an alternative remote desktop solution.
-Netop provides higher encryption levels than standard RDP encryption for secure remote control.
-So the most accurate answer to, “Is RDP encrypted?” is, “Yes, but… you’d be better off using a more secure tool like Netop.”
+Impero provides higher encryption levels than standard RDP encryption for secure remote control.
+So the most accurate answer to, “Is RDP encrypted?” is, “Yes, but… you’d be better off using a more secure tool like Impero.”

 Read on for additional tips for securing your remote desktop sessions beyond encryption.